derkork/perforce-mini/README.md

 ### Master user password

 Since I didn't want to have an insecure default password, this container will create a random password for the master user.
 The password will be printed to the console when the container starts.
-You can change this password later using the `p4 passwd` command.
+You can change this password later using a perforce client.

 ```bash
 perforce-perforce-1  | Generating random master password...
 perforce-perforce-1  | Master password: yhkQP3hYrg5yns7d2EepV1fm9wAcEIGu
 ```

 **This password will only be printed once**, so make sure to copy it somewhere safe.
-If you want to change the password later, you can use the `p4 passwd` command.
 In case you lost the password, you can always delete the container and the contents of the `p4dctl.conf.d` folder and start over.

 ## SSL Certificates